theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-07-05-WebMurders-1.md

 *You killed the dreams of those who lived on cartoons.
 Now you will be the protagonist of a cartoon.*

 ![RifScoob](/images/1Homicide/scooby.jpeg)

+*For more details, ask your best friend Google about "What is the "What are "Prepared Statements"?
+Are they enabled by default?
+If so, in which cases?"*

 ### Slice Of Life ###